 Muhammad ﷺ then ended the war with Mecca after taking the initiative in signing the Treaty of Hudaybiya whose terms were tilted in favor of Mecca despite the Muslims’ growing influence.
 While some of his supporters protested the terms, Muhammad ﷺ stood firmly for peace.
-Islam spread rapidly in the peaceful environment this treaty created, and the number of Muslims was doubled over the next two years.
+Islam spread rapidly in the peaceful environment this treaty created, and the number of Muslims doubled over the next two years.

 Following a breach of the treaty by the Meccans which resulted in certain brutal killings, Muhammad ﷺ marched towards Mecca with a huge army to which Mecca offered little resistance.
 The city was thus conquered peacefully, but its residents feared what was to come, having persecuted and killed Muhammad’s ﷺ followers in the past.
-However, to great astonishment and relief, Muhammad ﷺ announced a general pardon for the Meccans, likening his act to that of Joseph forgiving his half-brothers.
+However, to their great astonishment and relief, Muhammad ﷺ announced a general pardon for the Meccans, likening his act to that of Joseph forgiving his half-brothers.
 Muhammad ﷺ then cleared the House of God of all idols and images, and advocated it solely for the worship of God – the very purpose for which Abraham and Ishmael had constructed it.

-Soon afterwards, Islam spread throughout Arabia, and following the death of Muhammad ﷺ a few years later, far beyond it.
+Soon afterward, Islam spread throughout Arabia, and following the death of Muhammad ﷺ a few years later, far beyond it.
 Muhammad ﷺ died peacefully in his home after a brief illness, with his head resting on his wife’s lap.
-He left hardly any property behind, while having successfully conveyed the message of God to the people as directed by Him.
+He left hardly any property behind while having successfully conveyed the message of God to the people as directed by Him.
 He died in 631 CE at the age of 61.

 The following are a few quotes about Muhammad ﷺ from those who knew him well.